 - Attend an information meeting with the conduct officer or designee

-- Have an advisor, who is not acting as legal counsel, of the alleged victim's choice accompany him or her when presenting information to the hearing body and to any other relevant meetings held throughout the disciplinary process.
+- Have an advisor, who is not acting as legal counsel, of the alleged victim's choice accompany them when presenting information to the hearing body and to any other relevant meetings held throughout the disciplinary process.
 The advisor may not serve as a witness, ask questions of other participants, or speak on behalf of the student before the hearing body.

 - Submit a complainant's impact statement to the hearing body.
 This information will be used only in the sanctioning phase of deliberations, if the charged student is found responsible for the charge(s).

 - Remain anonymous, if possible.
 A complainant who is unwilling to participate in the disciplinary proceeding needs to understand that this may compromise New York Tech's ability to present its case against the respondent student.
-In certain cases where it is determined that the complainant's active participation in a hearing may result in undue repercussions, and the charged student's ability to respond is not unduly limited, the complainant may be granted the opportunity by the conduct officer to remain anonymous in the hearing process; in such cases, an NYIT investigator will represent the statement of the complainant.
+In certain cases where it is determined that the complainant's active participation in a hearing may result in undue repercussions, and the charged student's ability to respond is not unduly limited, the complainant may be granted the opportunity by the conduct officer to remain anonymous in the hearing process; in such cases, a New York Tech investigator will represent the statement of the complainant.
 In such cases, the conduct officer (or designee) may request that the victim submit written documentation for consideration.